 While some amount of stress is important to keep you going, too much can have detrimental effects on the human body.
 There is an abundance of ways to control stress, but in a nutshell, make sure you eat the proper stress-reducing foods, get a good seven-eight hours of sleep, exercise regularly and seek medical attention if necessary.

-Heart Attack With no symptoms, high blood pressure (HBP) can sneak up on a person and escalate to any number of diseases that could cause result in death.
+With no symptoms, high blood pressure (HBP) can sneak up on a person and escalate to any number of diseases that could cause result in death.

 Without being tested for HBP by a healthcare professional, a patient might never know that HBP, also called hypertension, may be damaging his/her arteries, heart, and other organs.

-A recent study from the American Heart Association found that keeping systolic blood pressure below 140 mmHg reduces the risk of stroke for people age 60 years and older.
+A recent study from the American Heart Association found that keeping systolic blood pressure below 140 mm Hg reduces the risk of stroke for people age 60 years and older.
 The study looked at the new systolic blood pressure target, which was 150 mmHg as recommended for older people who don’t have chronic kidney disease or diabetes, but determined that raising the target could put the population at a greater risk of stroke.

 “We started this analysis very soon after [the JAMA paper] came out … because we were concerned about the recommendation’s potential effect on stroke prevention,” study author Ralph L. Sacco, MD, professor, and chair of neurology at the University of Miami Miller School of Medicine, said in a statement.

 The study looked at 1,750 people who were free of stroke, diabetes, and chronic kidney disease.
 Participants with a systolic blood pressure of 140 to 149 mmHg had an elevated stroke risk that was equal to participants with systolic blood pressure greater than 150 mmHg.
-And the risk of increased stroke was most notable among Hispanics and blacks.
+The risk of increased stroke was most notable among Hispanics and blacks.

 According to Dr Sacco, more aggressive treatment of blood pressure, especially among blacks and Hispanics, is even more critical.
 He added that the findings support the American Heart Association’s guidelines that call for treating blood pressure that is above 140 mmHg.